PSP-Archive/ARK-4/README.md

 <p>

   - Only works on 1K models and early 2K models (those compatible with Pandora).
-  - Use `pspident` homebrew to identify your model and compatibility with custom IPL.
+  - cIPL will not install if not compatible, so no risk if running it even if you're unsure what specific model you're using - if not compatible, use Infinity 2 (included in this download) instead.
-  - Copy `ARK cIPL` folder to `/PSP/GAME/` and run the program.
+  - Move or copy `ARK cIPL` folder to `/PSP/GAME/` and run the program.
   - Press the corresponding button in the installation page to install or remove the cIPL patch.

 </p>